Karen Schroeder Kassel, MS, RD, MEd

 Avoid wearing cotton.
 It will hold moisture on your body and interfere with temperature regulation.

 Now that you are ready to head off into the wilderness, be sure to stay on the trail.
 This is easy to do if you follow the blazes, which are two-inch by six-inch marks painted on trees and rocks along the trails.
-Once you get above the tree line, look for small piles of rocks called cairns to stay on track.
+When you get above the tree line, look for small piles of rocks called cairns to stay on track.
+If you can't find them, backtrack to the last place you saw one.
 And always have your trail map handy.

 Whenever possible, hike with other people.
-Allow the slowest person in your group to set the pace, especially if kids have come along, and take frequent breaks for water, snacks, and rest.
+Allow the slowest person in your group to set the pace, especially if kids have come along.
+Take frequent breaks for water, snacks, and rest.

 Hiking requires the same cardiovascular fitness that